-Obon is a public holiday to honor the spirits of one’s ancestor.
-This holiday has roots in Buddhism and in Confucianism customs.
-Before and after Obon is usually the main companies’ holiday.
-All together, many companies give one week holidays to their employees at that moment.
+Obon is a public holiday to honor the spirits of one’s ancestors.
+This holiday has its roots in Buddhist and Confucian customs.
+Before and after Obon many companies give week-long holidays to their employees.

-It is the opportunity for many people to visit their hometown to see their parents, grandparents, or the grave of their ancestor.
+It is the opportunity for many people to visit their hometown and see their parents, grandparents, or the grave of their ancestors.

-August is usually the month during which the screening start and job-hunting student will get the most interviews.
-The dress code for these interviews is very strict and can be again a source of marketing opportunities.
+August is usually the month where the most job hunting and interviews occur.
+The dress code for these interviews is very strict and are a source for marketing opportunities.

 Be well aware that contrary to the western model, September is not the start of a new school year.